KTH/devops-course/contributions/executable-tutorial/yilinc-ntli/README.md

 ## Description

-MERN is a very common tech stack consisting of MongoDB, Express, React, Node.
+Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.
+Ansible is an automation tool that helps people perform IaC.

-We want to create a Kataconda, to show how to automate the deployment of this tech-stack to AWS EC2 instances using an Ansbile Playbook.
+We want to create a Kataconda to show how to use an Ansible Playbook to automate the deployment of MERN (a very common tech stack consisting of MongoDB, Express, React, Node) to AWS EC2 instances.
-This way we create and configure the infrastrucutre with code.